Buying Websites For Sale: What You Need To Know How I Make $3K/Mo

-I found a site that claimed to be making $350/month from Amazon affiliate revenue.
-I asked what they would be willing to sell for, and we negotiated $1,300 for the site, less than a 4X monthly valuation.
+While searching I found a site that claimed to be making $350/month from Amazon affiliate revenue.
+I asked what they would be willing to sell for.
+We negotiated $1,300 for the site, less than a 4X monthly valuation.

-The owner posted a few sales screenshots and sent me some revenue number screenshots, but looking back they were likely revenue screenshots of his entire account lumped together, not just the site he was selling me.
+The business owner posted a few sales screenshots and sent me some revenue number screenshots.
+But looking back they were likely revenue screenshots of his entire account lumped together, not just the site he was selling me.

 Looking back, being able to purchase a site for under 4X monthly valuation is in itself a huge warning sign.
-If you see a site selling for anything less than a 5 or 7X monthly valuation it stands out to me in big red as a scam or lie.
-Most site owners have worked hard to build a site, and if it is valuable and making them an income every month, they will work to explicitly verify their revenue and get a decent 15X+ monthly valuation price.
+If you see someone selling established websites for anything less than a 5 or 7X monthly valuation it stands out to me in big red as a scam or lie.

 This site also did not have verified revenue numbers, as it made money as an Amazon Affiliate site.
 It did have verified Google Analytics numbers, however.

-The main takeaway from my lesson learned on this site is don’t be too eager, and look at the site objectively and carefully before you make an offer.
+The main takeaway from my lesson learned on this site is don’t be too eager.
+Look at the site objectively and carefully before you make an offer.

-My second site purchase was also made in a poor state of mind, desperation to find anything I could buy that would make me over $1,000/month so I could quit my job.
+My second site purchase was also made in a poor state of mind.
+I was in desperation to find anything I could buy that would make me over $1,000/month so I could quit my job.

 Being in a positive, neutral state of mind while purchasing a site is something that will help you avoid making huge mistakes.